jamqd/LA_Crime_Analysis/README.md

-# SikeAIChallenge
-Post-Interview Challenge for Sike AI

-Data Visualization of LAPD Crimes in Python
+#Data Visualization of LAPD Crimes in Python

 To create conda environment: